itsmeradiant/Csharp-alternatives/README.md

 - [Bogus](https://github.com/bchavez/Bogus) - :card_index: A simple fake data generator for C#, F#, and VB.NET.
 Based on and ported from the famed faker.js.
 - [Notepads](https://github.com/0x7c13/Notepads) - A modern, lightweight text editor with a minimalist design.
 - [Quasar](https://github.com/quasar/Quasar) - Remote Administration Tool for Windows
-- [refit](https://github.com/reactiveui/refit) - The automatic type-safe REST library for .NET Core, Xamarin and .NET.
-Heavily inspired by Square's Retrofit library, Refit turns your REST API into a live interface.
-- [Humanizer](https://github.com/Humanizr/Humanizer) - Humanizer meets all your .NET needs for manipulating and displaying strings, enums, dates, times, timespans, numbers and quantities

 ## License